goscore-me/goscore-me.github.io/_loan_api/loan_list.md

   By default shows all loans for the User ID
   {: .info }

-  Lists all the unsecured loans collected for the selected User ID.
+  Lists all the unsecured loans and student loan from Lånekassen collected for the selected User ID.
 Read more above about how to get a valid token.

   #### Loan object parameters